 Baked Rosemary Beet Chips

 What is it about the crispy, tangy crunch of chips that is so irresistible?
 These baked rosemary beet chips are the healthy version.
 At 84 calories per serving, these low-cal treats are ready to be enjoyed in under 20 minutes.

 Asian Cucumber Salad

 I was never a huge fan of cucumbers until I tried making my own Asian cucumber salad.
-The combination of vinegar and sesame seed oil with the mild flavor of cucumber is so simple, but it's bursting with flavor.
+The combination of vinegar and sesame seed oil with the mild flavour of cucumber is so simple, but it's bursting with flavour.
 Best of all, this recipe takes almost no time to throw together and doesn't require any cooking.

 4-Ingredient Fruit Popsicles